mr-zwets/upgraded-SHA-gate/README.md

   ## Contract size

-The contract was tested with 5 operators and is 182 opcodes and 373 bytes in size.
-It could fit up to 8 operators within the limits, but adding operators might be more a security risk than a guarantee from some point upwards.
+The contract was compiled with 5 operators and is 194 opcodes and 478 bytes in size.
+It could fit up to 6 operators within the limits, but adding operators might be more a security risk than a guarantee from some point upwards.

 > 5. A total of 3 operators is perceived as too few

- - [x]  Allows for up to 8 operators within the limits
+ - [x]  Allows for up to 6 operators within the limits

   ## Discussion of LP markups